Black Box Due Diligence: How & When To Disclose Secrets During M&A

 Miles says customer names aren’t divulged, but something like customer concentration is, for example.

-Just enough information
+Providing just enough information

 “You give enough information that the purchaser won’t change their value decision once they get in due diligence, but you’re not giving enough information that they have a competitive advantage from it,” he adds.